 What is an RFP?
 How to Find the Right PR Firm With a Request For Proposal

 Finding the right PR firm can be overwhelming.
-There are tons of agencies out there and hiring the wrong one can be disastrous for your business.
+There are tons of agencies out there and hiring the wrong one can prove disastrous for your business.

 You won’t find the PR firm that is the best fit for your company’s personality and experience by simply performing a Google search.
 You have to consider everything from a firm’s work experience to its company culture before making a decision to hire.